4yvi/4yvi/README.md

 👋 Hi!
-I'm a Solution Architect and a Golang Software Engineer, passionate about developing and implementing complex IT solutions.
-My main task is designing scalable and fault-tolerant architectural solutions, as well as creating high-performance and scalable applications.
+I'm a Solution Architect, Team Lead, and Golang Software Engineer with 9 years of experience developing high-loaded complex systems.
+My main task is designing scalable and fault-tolerant architectural solutions and creating high-performance and scalable applications.

+💼 I have managed and built cross-functional teams from scratch, with up to 20 direct reports, supporting legacy projects and designing new ones with the potential to grow.
+My main tasks include designing scalable and secure architectural solutions and creating high-performance and scalable applications.

 💡 I have a deep understanding of modern technologies and development standards.
 My experience includes microservices, web services, real-time systems, and integration with various systems and databases.
 I'm also familiar with AWS and Kubernetes.